Master the Art of Peace Lily Care and Keep Your Plant Blooming All Year Round

 Repotting and Root Pruning

-You can also root prune them and maintain them in a small size.
-For this purpose, you will remove one-third of the root ball from bottom and sides, insert it in the same pot with fresh soil.
-This aids to encourage new root formation inside the plant, which restricts it from becoming too large for your space.
+They can also be root pruned and kept small.
+To do this, you will remove one third of the root ball from the bottom and sides, then embed it in that same pot with new soil.
+This helps to promote new growth inside the plant preventing it gets too big for your space.

 Temperature and Humidity: Providing the Right Climate

-Native to the tropical rainforests of Central America and Southeast Asia, peace lilies have adapted to uniform temperatures all throughout the year.
-So, if you want your peace lily to bloom in your home or apartment, you’re going to have to try as best you can to recreate these conditions.
+Native to the tropical rain of Central America and Southeast Asia, peace lilies have adapted to uniform temperatures all throughout the year.
+If you want your peace lily to bloom in your home or apartment, then you’re going to have to try as best you can to recreate these conditions.

-The peace lilies are grown within a temperature range of 60°F to 75°F (15°C to 24°C).
-It is in your best interest to keep your peace lily plant far from cold or hot drafts, heaters, or air conditioners.
-A sudden fluctuation in temperature can stress your plant.
-When this happens, it may just focus on survival rather than blooming.
+These plants grow within a temperature range of 60°F to 75°F (15°C to 24°C).
+It is for your own good if you can keep your peace lily plant away from cold or hot drafts, heaters, or air conditioners.
+A sudden fluctuation in temperature can put your plant into stress.
+If this happens, it may just focus on survival rather than blooming.

-Another critical factor that most people are not aware of when dealing with peace lilies is humidity.
-The peace lily loves highly humid conditions, much like the rainforest in which it naturally existed.
-If your home is prone to a good deal of arid air, which most are in winter months, think about increasing the humidity around your plant by placing the pot on a tray filled with water and pebbles.
-As long as the water is there, it will evaporate and humidify this area around your plant.
+Another vital factor that most people are unaware of when dealing with peace lilies is humidity.
+A peace lily, like the rainforest in which it naturally occurred, adores very humid conditions.
+If your home is prone to a good deal of arid air – which most are in the winter months – consider increasing the humidity around your plant by placing the pot on a tray filled with water and pebbles.
+So long as the water is there, it will evaporate and humidify this area around your plant.

 The Peace Lily and the Air Purification Myth